learn-co-curriculum/dsc-sql-subqueries/README.md

 ## Summary

 In this lesson, you were briefly introduced to the powerful concept of subqueries and how you can use them to write more complex queries.
-In the upcoming lab you'll really start to strengthen your SQL and data wrangling skills by using all of the SQL techniques introduced thus far.
+In the upcoming lab, you'll really start to strengthen your SQL and data wrangling skills by using all of the SQL techniques introduced thus far.